 Cosmetics pioneer Estée Lauder has been applauded as being one of the 20th century’s most successful businesswomen, with a flair for genius marketing techniques.
 This feat achieved by understanding her clients’ needs intricately, exhibiting a great work ethic and by always being hands-on with product launches and training workshops.

 Estée Lauder was born Josephine Esther Mentzer in Queens, New York.
-She came from a family of Jewish immigrants—her mother was Hungarian and her father was Czech.
-Her passion for cosmetics started as a young girl where she would brush her mother’s long hair and apply face cream.
-Her uncle, a pharmacist, exposed her to the foundational knowledge of making cosmetics, initially being made in a garage and using the kitchen of a former restaurant.
+Coming from a family of Jewish immigrants—her mother was Hungarian and her father was Czech.
+Her passion for cosmetics started as a young girl.
+Where she would brush her mother’s long hair and apply face cream.
+Her uncle, a pharmacist, exposed her to the foundational knowledge of making cosmetics.
+Which were initially being made in a garage and using the kitchen of a former restaurant.
 Her marketing flair started when Lauder started selling creams called ‘Jars of Hope’.

 Lauder’s career breakthrough came when Saks Fifth Avenue placed an order to the value of $800 – selling out within two days.
 In the 40s perfume was seen as an accessory that was only worn for special occasions and was also only gifted by men for birthdays and anniversary gifts.
 Women rarely bought perfume for themselves.
 The game changer came for Lauder who had a passion for perfume when she decided to call her launch, Youth Dew and not that of a perfume.
 Apparently driving men gaga when it was combined into a women’s hair.